jgpaiva/minesweeper/docs/pkg/README.md

 # Minesweeper solver

 This is an attempt at building a minesweeper solver.
 Right now it is just a complete console and WASM implementation of the game and has no solver.
+It features a really simplistic robot solver that can only work for the most obvious cases.t s

 ## Demo